 7. Print & Cut Tie

 All that’s left to do is to add the tie!
-Print the second page of the template on a piece of dark blue cardstock (or any other colour you prefer) and use scissors to cut it out.
+Print the second page of the template on a piece of dark blue cardstock (or any other color you prefer) and use scissors to cut it out.

 I intentionally placed the tie off to one side of the page to allow you to reuse the remainder of the sheet of cardstock for another project!